HemaDesingu04/CODTECH-Task1/README.md

 ## KEY ACTIVITIES:
 - **Database Creation**: Created a database named as library library's book inventory, members and their book transactions.
-- **Insertion of values**: Inserted values for details of 3 members, transactions, and books.
+- **Table Creation**: Created a table for details of 3 members, transactions, and books.
-Create a database for managing a library's book inventory, members, and borrow/return transactions.
-This project helps you learn basic SQL commands and database design.
-Design tables for books, members, and transactions.
-Write SQL queries to insert, update, delete, and retrieve data.
+- **Performing Queries**: Performed qureies to insert, update, delete and retrieve data.

+## TECHNOLOGIES USED:
+- **MySQL Community Server**: To connect the database to the server.
+- **Windows Command Prompt**: To create database and handle the data.

+  ## OUTPUT: